New National Gallery Berlin, Extension M20

-The roof of the museum is equipped with “sunk-in” bowls of different floor depth, in which the plant and animal life of the surroundings can settle down.
+The roof of the museum is equipped with “sunk-in” bowls of different floor depth, in which the plant and animal life of the surroundings can settle down and then spread successively.
 Between the bowls the concrete roof is flat.
-Here spaces for paths emerge which can include sculptures and circular seats.
+Here spaces for paths emerge where the use provokes them.

 Over time the vegetation grows out of the bowls over the roof surface and joins with the plants that grow out from the next bowl.
 In this way the technical building infrastructure receives the aura of colonisation by nature and larger areas emerge which are occupied by nature temporarily and which seem inaccessible, until they are reset to the geometric outline of the bowls by a dry summer or by gardening interventions.
 This also refers to Scharoun’s idea of “Landschaftlichkeit”, that opposes geometry and as well is a metaphor of utopia and freedom.

 Diversification of the plants over time